Dry needling helps physical therapist recover after hip surgery

 Overall, she said her experience with Fort Sanders Regional was excellent, both for her surgery and her dry needling therapy.
 Keele reflects, “Having worked as a physical therapist, I had acute awareness of what I needed to be doing.
 I think it also helped me as a therapist having been in that position.
 I know how it feels to be in my patient’s shoes.”

-Fort Sanders Therapy Center is open Monday through Friday with late-day appointments available.
+Fort Sanders Therapy Center is open Monday through Friday with early morning and late-day appointments available.
 For more information, call (865) 331-1300 or visit CovenantHealth.com/Covenant-Therapy-Center-Downtown.